juanpallotta/LPP/README.md

 1000,281.65,898.77,0,0,916.05,1.1113
 ...
 ```

-The data contained in columns indexes 3 to 7 are not taken into account.

 * `Temperature_at_Lidar_Station`: Temperature at ground level (in Celsius).
 * `Pressure_at_Lidar_Station`: Pressure at ground level (in hPa)

-* `rInitSig`: Initial range of the analysis (in meters from the lidar).
-It is preferable to use the first point where the full overlap is achieved.
+* `rInitSig`: Initial range of the analysis (in meters from the lidar line of sight).
+It is preferable to set this value to the first point where the full overlap is achieved.
-* `rEndSig`: End range of analysis (in meters).
+* `rEndSig`: End range of analysis (in meters from the lidar line of sight).
+It is preferable to set this value to the last processable point in the acquired signal.

-* `nBinsBkg = 1000`: Number of bins used for background removal.
+* `nBinsBkg`: Number of bins used for background removal.

 * **Cloud-mask retrieval parameters:** These parameters are required for the cloud detection algorithm.
 We strongly recommend using the values set in the files included in this repository.
-This algorithm is robust enough to work with a wide range of lidar signals using this setup, detecting clouds and plumes under a variety of conditions.
+The algorithm used is robust enough to work with a wide range of elastic-lidar signals using this setup.

 ```
 AVG_CLOUD_DETECTION = 101